IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/06-scope-of-variables.md

 {: .objective}

 # Scope of variables
-Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text Text
+Before we finish with this course, it would be good to learn also about another concept in programming, the scope of variables.

 The scope of a variable is the region of code within which a variable is visible.
 Variable scoping helps avoid variable naming conflicts.
 The concept is intuitive: two functions can both have arguments called x without the two x's referring to the same thing.
 Similarly there are many other cases where different blocks of code can use the same name without referring to the same thing.
-The rules for when the same variable name does or doesn't refer to the same thing are called scope rules; this section spells them out in detail.
+The rules for when the same variable name does or doesn't refer to the same thing are called scope rules.

 Certain constructs in the language introduce scope blocks, which are regions of code that are eligible to be the scope of some set of variables.
-The scope of a variable cannot be an arbitrary set of source lines; instead, it will always line up with one of these blocks.
-There are two main types of scopes in Julia, global scope and local scope, the latter can be nested.
-The constructs introducing scope blocks are:
+The scope of a variable cannot be an arbitrary set of source lines.
+Instead, it will always line up with one of these blocks.
+There are two main types of scopes in Julia, **global** scope and **local** scope, the latter can be nested.
+The scope blocks are:

 - Global Scope
 - Local Scope: Soft Local Scope